G-Research/fsharp-analyzers/docs/analyzers/UnionCaseAnalyzer.md

 ## Problem

 A discriminated union case with the same name as a case from `FSharp.Core` is considered harmful.
-It may shadow the case from `FSharp.Core` and it to be avoided.
+It may shadow the case from `FSharp.Core` and it is to be avoided.

 ```fsharp
 type MyU =